 Rabies is a virus that is spread by infected animals biting other animals or transmission of their saliva to an open wound.
 The virus travels through the nervous system to the brain where it will cause neurological signs including changes in behaviour, aggression, paralysis and death.
 Once signs are evident, Rabies is almost 100% fatal.

 Luckily (thanks to extensive vaccination programs), the risk of Rabies is low in Canada, but still present.
-According to the Canadian Food Inspection Agency in 2017 (up to July), there were over 88 confirmed cases of Rabies in Ontario.
-Over half of those cases were raccoons.
+According to the Canadian Food Inspection Agency in 2019 (up to July), there were 28 confirmed cases of Rabies in Ontario (56 in Canada, including one human case in BC).
+Half of those cases were bats.

-Other animals such as bats, skunks and foxes are also more common carriers, though any mammal can be infected.
+Other animals such as raccoons, skunks and foxes are also more common carriers, though any mammal can be infected.

 - Vaccinate your pets: Make sure your pets are always kept up to date with their vaccinations, even if they are indoor only and don’t interact with other pets These vaccination programs are an important part of the reason why the risk of rabies is so low in Canada.